Octavian Popescu (footballer, born 2002): FCSB

+2020–2021: Debut season

 Popescu was loaned out by FCSB to second tier side Turris Turnu Măgurele on 20 August 2020, but was immediately recalled to his parent club after general manager Mihai Stoica and owner Gigi Becali found out the deal was agreed over their heads.
 One month later, aged 17, he made his professional debut for FCSB by coming on for Robert Ion in the 50th minute of a 3–0 Liga I win over Argeș Pitești.

 Popescu scored his first career goal and also provided an assist on 30 January 2021, in a 3–1 defeat of Politehnica Iași at the Arena Națională.
 On 15 April 2021, he started in a 1–4 penalty shoot-out loss to CFR Cluj in the Supercupa României.
-FCSB also lost the national title to the latter opponent, and he ended his first season as a senior with four goals from 34 appearances in all competitions.
+FCSB also lost the national title to the latter opponent, and he ended his debut season as a senior with four goals from 34 appearances in all competitions.

+2021–present: Development and inconsistency

 On 25 July 2021, Popescu scored in a 4–1 league defeat of his former youth team Universitatea Craiova, and on 12 September netted in a 6–0 derby thrashing of Dinamo București.
-In January 2022, he opened the scoring in successive fixtures against CFR Cluj and Dinamo București, which ended in a 3–3 draw and a 3–0 win, respectively.
+In January 2022, he opened the scoring in successive fixtures against CFR Cluj (3–3 draw) and Dinamo București (3–0 win).
 Popescu scored the only goal of a championship play-off match against CFR Cluj on 17 April, representing FCSB's first win at the Dr. Constantin Rădulescu Stadium in almost eight years.
+He amassed 38 appearances and ten goals in his second season in Bucharest.

-At the start of the 2022–23 campaign, he switched his shirt number from 9 to 11, but at the end of July was handed the number 10 jersey and also appointed vice-captain as a result of Florin Tănase's imminent departure.
+Ahead of the 2022–23 campaign, Popescu switched his shirt number from 9 to 11, but at the end of July was handed the number 10 jersey and also appointed vice-captain as a result of Florin Tănase's imminent departure.
+After a several-month goal drought, he scored his first goal of the season on 6 November, in a 3–1 derby win over Rapid București.
+It was a disappointing year for Popescu, only totalling four goals in all competitions, the last in another game against Rapid in which he was sent off less than 20 minutes after he came on, on 27 May 2023.

+On 29 July 2023, in the first league match after his suspension expired, Popescu opened a 2–0 away win over newly-promoted Oțelul Galați.
+He scored his first goal in European competitions on 3 August, his late winner helping defeat CSKA 1948 3–2 at home and 4–2 on aggregate in the second qualifying round of the UEFA Europa Conference League.

+Popescu's poor form continued throughout the 2023–24 season, but he aided with 33 appearances as FCSB won its first national title in seven years.
+On 6 October 2024, he scored his first two goals in more than a year, in a 3–2 home victory over Gloria Buzău.